Tucson Festival of Books

 Moderator: Holly Rosen

-Sponsors: Session made possible courtesy of Hudson Group, Marshall Foundation, Karen Vigeland, Mary Sue and Maurie Kern
+Sponsors: Session made possible courtesy of CrossingBridge Advisors, LLC, Hudson Group, Marshall Foundation, Karen Vigeland, Mary Sue and Maurie Kern

 Dark Hearts, Darker Deeds

 How can such nice people create such dark stories?
-Come meet James Byrne, Ward Larsen and Delia Pitts, and find out.
+Come meet James Byrne and Ward Larsen to find out.
+(Unfortunately, Delia Pitts will be unable to attend this session as originally planned.)

 Sat, Mar 14, 2:30 pm - 3:25 pm